Understanding Your Money Strain Patterns

 Reacting in the moment, juggling crises, switching between ideas and never quite finding stable financial ground.

-Your Money Strain Patterns assessment includes twelve short questions that measure the four behaviours.
-Your scores will show which patterns are lighter or dominant.
+Your Money Strain Patterns assessment includes twelve short questions (and a few demographic questions) that measure the four behaviours and takes about 5 minutes to complete.
+Your scores will show which patterns are lighter or more dominant.

 It’s not about right or wrong.
 It’s about giving you a clear starting point for building financial calm, structure and confidence